 The Reserve Bank holds a portion of its foreign currency portfolio in short-term repos.
 This exposes the Bank to the small amount of residual credit risk that is inherent in repos, as noted above.
-The Bank manages this risk by: requiring 2 per cent over-collateralisation, which is maintained through two-way margining in the local currency; and accepting only high-quality and liquid securities as collateral.
+The Bank manages this risk by requiring 2 per cent over-collateralisation, which is maintained through two-way margining in the local currency, and accepting only high-quality and liquid securities as collateral.
 Credit exposure on foreign repos is further managed by imposing limits on individual counterparty exposures and requiring execution of a Global Master Repurchase Agreement (or Master Repurchase Agreement where appropriate) with each counterparty.

 The Reserve Bank undertakes foreign exchange and gold swaps as part of its policy operations and as a means of enhancing returns on the foreign currency portfolio.
-The Bank commenced transacting in long-term foreign exchange swaps during the year to manage existing and future foreign currency commitments to the International Monetary Fund (IMF).
-This involves swapping Australian dollars into US dollars for terms of up to two to three years.
-IMF commitments were previously funded from net foreign currency reserves.
-Credit risk on foreign exchange and gold swaps is managed by transacting only with counterparties that meet strict eligibility criteria, including the requirement to have executed with the Bank an International Swaps and Derivatives Association (ISDA) agreement with a credit support annex.
+The Bank commenced transacting in longterm foreign exchange swaps in February 2021 to manage existing and future foreign currency commitments to the IMF and the size of this foreign exchange swap position increased during 2021/22 as the IMF increased Australia's allocation of SDRs.
+These transactions involve swapping Australian dollars into US dollars for terms of up to three years.
+IMF commitments were previously funded from foreign currency reserves held outright.

+Credit risk on foreign exchange and gold swaps is managed by transacting only with counterparties that meet strict eligibility criteria, including the requirement to have executed with the Reserve Bank an International Swaps and Derivatives Association agreement with a credit support annex.
 Exposures generated by movements in market exchange and interest rates and gold prices are managed through daily two-way margining in Australian dollars.

-In addition to gold swaps, the Bank undertakes some limited lending of its gold holdings.
+In addition to gold swaps, the Reserve Bank undertakes some limited lending of its gold holdings.
 The lending is either fully collateralised or the borrower has government support.
-As at 30 June 2021, 6.0 tonnes of gold, valued at \$0.5 billion, was on loan.
+As at 30 June 2022, 6.0 tonnes of gold, valued at \$0.5 billion, was on loan.